finos/legend-studio/docs/workflow/working-with-github.md

 # Working with Github

+This provides a general guideline on how to work with Github and `git CLI`, if you are familiar with [Github flow](https://docs.github.com/en/get-started/quickstart/github-flow), you would be able to pick this up quite quickly.

+> We meant to keep this guideline friendly to developers who are new Git and Github, if you are one, please check out these [helpful](https://www.atlassian.com/git/tutorials/setting-up-a-repository) [resources](https://lab.github.com/githubtraining/create-a-release-based-workflow)

 ## Standard contribution workflow

 We disallow working directly with the default branch, therefore, your workflow should be something like this: